JimyuAn-98/tf_learn/README.md

-# py4tf
+# Tensorflow Learning Code

-tensorflow learning
+tensorflow version 2.3

-tf学习
+based on "Deeplearn with Python"